LinneaTench/instagram-autolikes/README.md

 instagram auto likes php script

-This is a php script that auto likes certain tags on instagram after that you login.
+With this you can do tags and with the help of it you can generate likes on the instagram without having any kind of problem.
-Will allow you to search for pictures using tags, access your pictures and also generate html code below pictures and videos.
+You will be able to to search for pictures using tags, access your pictures and also generate html code below pictures and videos.

 Installation tips:
 ===================

-You need to setup an application using instagram api.
+First of all set up the application in the instagram.

-Replace the callback (http://www.ultgate.com/instagram2/cb.php) in  file instagram 2.0/cb.php
+Callback must be replaced (http://www.ultgate.com/instagram2/cb.php) in  file instagram 2.0/cb.php Click the respective link in this regard <a href*"http://autolikesig.com/*)>here</a>

 The callback file should be http://[your website]/[instalation directory]/cb.php
 setting up the api